kongr45gpen/supybot-github/docs/index.rst

 If you are having issues, please open up an issue at the `issue tracker <https://github.com/kongr45gpen/supybot-github/issues>`_.

-You can also pay a visit to the :code:`##alezakos` channel on the Freenode IRC network.
+You can also pay a visit to the :code:`##alezakos` channel on the Libera.Chat IRC network.

 Further Reading
 ---------------